 On the other hand, I feel that some of the surreal episodes from the third year of the original series like “The Empath”, “Savage Curtain” “Plato’s Stepchildren” and “Spectre of the Gun” are actually very good (you just have to accept they’re very-purposeful Twilight Zone-ness).
 Anyway, for the heck of it, below are my proposed top 32 Star Trek episodes.
 This allows for 8 episodes per series (not counting Enterprise)

 By the way, I do not include “City on the Edge of Forever” as one of the top episodes- despite the fact that the drama (and the message about sacrifice) is top notch.
-I just can’t place a story near the top that says war is the best way or that is based on shaky premises.
+I just can’t place a story near the top that is based on shaky premises or says that war is the best solution.
 As long as Hitler attacked Russia he, like Napoleon, probably would never have won, with or without US intervention.

 I know, the writers skewed the historical facts to create the dilemma- but when it comes to war and peace, the historical facts often get skewed, which allows further war to happen.
 Star Trek is supposed to be about solutions and truth, not promoting dangerous myths.
 They should have, and could have, chosen something besides pacifism as the “wrong-headed but well-meaning” idea behind the dilemma.
 It’s still a great episode about sacrifice, but it doesn’t make my top 32.